galaxyproject/training-material/topics/metagenomics/tutorials/mothur-miseq-sop/content.md

 For more information on the topic of alignment, please see our training materials [here]({{site.baseurl}}{% link topics/sequence-analysis/index.md %})

-We are now ready to align our sequences to the reference.
+We are now ready to align our sequences to the reference alignment.
 This is an important step to improve the clustering of your OTUs {% cite Schloss2012 %}.